mate-academy/jv-program-common-mistakes/java-spring/intro/java-spring-intro.md

 5. Use `try-finally` when you work with transaction and `try-with-resources` with read operations.
 7. Check if you've put correct access modifiers everywhere.
 8. What is better: setter, constructor, or field injection?
 Think why.
+9. You should write `@Autowired` annotation above the constructor everywhere or nowhere, the code style should be uniform.
-9. Use informative variable names.
+10. Use informative variable names.